AlOliveira88/MyZabbix_Templates/README.md

 # MyZabbix_Templates

 Edited templates:
-  - APC UPS SNMP -> More triggers and more items
+  - APC UPS SNMP -> Original template, added More triggers and more items